ramanisramani/CS4390_Project/README.md

 ---

 ## Features

-- Centralized math server with multi-client support
+- Multi-client support using threads (via thread pool)
+- Manual user input of expressions (no input limit)
+- Graceful disconnect by typing `exit`
-- Tracking of user connections and activities
+- Local client history of expressions and results
-- Request queuing and processing in order of receipt
-- Basic math operations (addition, subtraction, multiplication, division)
-- Clean connection establishment and termination protocol
-- Comprehensive logging of all activities
+- Server-side logging of:
+  - Client connections/disconnections
+  - Expression evaluations
+  - Errors and session duration
+- Supported operations: `+`, `-`, `*`, `/`

 ---

 ## Prerequisites

-- Java Development Kit (JDK) 11 or higher
+- Java Development Kit (JDK) **11 or higher**
-- Network connectivity between server and client machines
+- Terminal access (macOS, Linux, or Windows PowerShell)
+- Optional: VS Code or IntelliJ for editing

 ---

 ## How to Run?
 - Open a new terminal
   - Run this command to compile everything: make
   - Run this to start the server: make run-server